-GMA anchor Robin Roberts’s lessons in storytelling, leadership, and purpose
+‘GMA’ anchor Robin Roberts’s lessons in storytelling, leadership, and purpose

 As a bonus, Roberts offered one more letter that’s just as important.

-“It doesn’t start with a C, but empathy, especially what we’ve gone through this last year,” she said.
+“It doesn’t start with a C, but empathy—especially what we’ve gone through this last year,” she said.

 Roberts also noted that having empathy should also extend to being empathetic with yourself.